kajebiii/os-team7/README.md

 ```
 Above command will execute `trial`.

-You will need to open two or many terinel.
+You will need to open two or many terminal.

 ## [Comparing changes](https://github.com/swsnu/os-team7/compare/base...proj1)